 "I Feel Flawed and Defective"

-Nearly half of people have Defectiveness as one of their primary Life Patterns.
-However, on the surface, they look very different and cope with feelings of shame in different ways.
-Some lack confidence and look insecure (i.e., they Surrender to their Life Pattern).
-Some look normal (i.e., Escape their Life Pattern).
-And some look so good you would never believe they had the lifter (i.e., they Counterattack when their Life Pattern is exposed).
+Out of the 11 Life Patterns, nearly half of people have Defectiveness as one of their primary Life Patterns.
+From the outside, however, they look very different and cope with feelings of shame in different ways.
+Some lack confidence and look insecure, surrendering to their defectiveness.
+Some look normal because they escape and avoid their defectiveness.
+And some look so good you would never believe they had defectiveness because they go on the offensives and counterattack when their Life Pattern is exposed.

 1. Someone in your family was extremely critical, demeaning, or punitive toward you.
 You were repeatedly criticized or punished for how you looked, how you behaved, or what you said.